armandogj1/helpful-tips/topics/this.md

 ```

 Using a method as a callback of a Higher Order Function
+In setTimeout and other Higher Order Functions that use callbacks,
+the callbacks are always called as FFI's

 ```js
 setTimeout(bob.eat, 1000); // the method will be passed as a Free Function losing its context